ora0600/confluent-ksqldb-hands-on-workshop/README.md

     * local machine: [De-Normalize a customer object sourced from a simluated DB](labs/08_customer_object.md); Confluent Cloud: [De-Normalize a customer object sourced from a simluated DB](labs/08_customer_object-ccloud.md)
 5. Lab Geo Fencing - Lab 9
     * local machine: [Doing GEO Fencing with ksqlDB](labs/09_geofencing.md); No Confluent Cloud lab
-6. Labs Operations - Lab 10
+6. Lab Operations - Lab 10
     * local machine: [Add a ksqlDB App into your environment](labs/10_ksqldb_operations.md); No Confluent Cloud Lab
+7. Lab Fully-managed Connector - Lab 11
+    * local machine: No local machine lab ; Confluent Cloud:  [Add a JDBC Connector to Oracle DB](labs/11_oracle_connect_ccloud.md); No Confluent Cloud Lab

 We will have a LUNCH Break for 60 Minutes (around 12am) and the workshop will finish around 3pm.